Commercial Aerial Photography for Brands & Businesses

 Usage rights and formats are usually agreed upfront to match marketing needs.

-GCES places strong emphasis on pre-shoot planning, so aerial visuals can be reused across campaigns and platforms over time instead of being spent on a single launch.
+GCES places strong emphasis on pre-shoot planning, so aerial visuals can be reused across campaigns, platforms, and time, not just for one-off use.

 How to Choose the Right Commercial Aerial Photography Partner